by Corinna Wood

 The entire plant is toxic – leaves, stems and roots.
 In the case of my astronomer friend, it was too early in the season for the telltale leaves to give her warning.
 The bare stems were the culprits.
 Also, do not touch any hairy vines growing up trees – the hairy stems themselves carry the toxic oils as well.

-In this way, she actually has a role in the ecosystem as an earth-healing plant, defending her little patch of ground from further human intrusion.
-She covers Mother Earth’s skin – the topsoil – allowing it to recover and renew itself.
+In this way, she actually has a role in the ecosystem as an earth-aiding plant, defending her little patch of ground from further human intrusion.
+She covers Mother Earth’s skin – the topsoil – allowing it to rejuvenate and renew itself.

 Animals are generally immune to her irritating oils, although they can carry them on their fur and innocently share them with you.
 Intrepid children may wander into her midst unawares (until they start to scratch within a day or so).